Diet App Scorecard: Monthly User Ratings for Popular Calorie Trackers

 Which calorie tracking app has the best user reviews?

-In the most recent Diet App Scorecard, MyNetDiary received the highest average user rating among the calorie tracking apps analyzed, scoring 4.56 out of 5.
+In the most recent Diet App Scorecard (April 2026), MyNetDiary received the highest average user rating among the calorie tracking apps analyzed, scoring 4.54 out of 5 based on 196 filtered reviews.
 These are monthly review ratings calculated from recent reviews only — not the all-time star ratings the App Store displays.
-Users praised MyNetDiary's food database and ad-free free tier, features that reviewers of competing apps frequently cited as missing or paywalled.
+Users praised MyNetDiary's free tier with barcode scanning, comprehensive nutrient tracking, and substantial weight loss outcomes.
 MyNetDiary's database draws from USDA and NCC research-grade sources and tracks 108 nutrients per entry, the most among the apps analyzed.
 Cronometer, the next closest, tracks 92.
 See the latest scorecard for complete ratings.

 What is the Diet App Scorecard?